-Likelihood Impact Risk Rating Inherent Risk 3 3 9 HIGH $ \clubsuit$ Current Risk 2 3 6 MEDIUM - Current Controls • The pension fund adheres to the County Council's financial regulations with appropriate separation of duties and authorisation limits for transactions.
-Daily cash settlements are made with the external custodian to maximise returns on cash.
-Investment tra Investment transactions are properly authorised, executed and monitored.
-Contributions due to the fund are governed by Scheme rules which are implemented by the Pensions Manager. n are The Pension fund maintains a bank account which is operated within regulatory guidelines.
-Action Required Continue to monitor via existing processes.
-Responsibility Group Manager (Financial Strategy & Accounting)TimescaleSenior Accountant (Pensions & TreasuryOn-going
+Likelihood Impact Risk Rating Inherent Risk 3 3 9 HIGH \ Current Risk 2 3 6 MEDIUM \ Current Controls The pension fund adheres to the County Council's financial regulations with appropriate separation of duties and authorisation limits for transactions.
+Daily cash settlements are made with the external custodian to maximis returns on cash.
+Investment tra ansactions are pr operly authorised, e executed and mo nitored. due to the fund a by the Pensions are governed by Scl Manager. heme rules which ı are The Pension fund maintains a bank account which is operated within reguidelines.
+Action Required Continue to m nonitor via existin g processes.
+Responsibility Group Manager (Financial Services) Senior Accountant - Pensions & Treasury Management Timescale On-going